 The best BI tool should connect seamlessly with your organization’s existing databases, eliminating the need for cumbersome data integration projects.
 Whether old or new, every piece of data can potentially deliver valuable insights.
 For instance, while Looker and Google Data Studio don’t support JDBC or ODBC, limiting their utility for legacy data sources, Microsoft’s Power BI can easily pull data from any source for quick analysis.

-User Experience | Developer Experience
+User-Friendly Developer Experience

-Reporting and Visualization Capabilities
+Advanced Reporting and Visualization Capabilities